pudly/schmopera-hugo/content/articles/aria-guides-mab-la-reine-des-mensonges.md

 </figure>

 * Off we go!
 There's a big lesson in this first high E **(1)**: sing it as though you've got all the time in the world.
 You don't, in reality, but give yourself as much space as you can; some baritones like to use that M to hum a bit (on pitch!) and get the voice moving before finding that downbeat.
 And since these first two phrases go like the wind, ask yourself whether you need a real breath every time there's a rest.
-For example, the space between "Mab" and "la reine"; there's plenty of room, but the singing of it might be easier if it feels connected, rather than
+For example, the space between "Mab" and "la reine"; there's plenty of room, but the singing of it might be easier if it feels connected, rather than in fits and starts.
+* There is always time to practice this part slowly (2).
+Try and avoid the habit of landing heavily on the higher notes, like the first syllable of "légère"; you certainly want to try for a lightness in all this chatty writing, but that doesn't mean you get heavy with the beats.
+Try and imagine that this whole thing - from "Plus légère" to "Décevant" - is beat-free, like a swan gliding over still water.
+Hint: you can do this easily with _lots and lots_ of slow practice.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1590605327/media/2020/05/AriaGuide-Mab-p2-annotated_evyirm.jpg){{% /md %}}

 </figure>

+* This spot **(3)** can get you panting, if you're not careful.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1590605348/media/2020/05/AriaGuide-Mab-p3-annotated_vas4nw.jpg){{% /md %}}